 - Don't attempt to audit your entire inventory all at once.
 Break it up into smaller audits by product type and/or by vendor.
 This makes it easier to audit inventory while your store is open for business.

-- Stop sales of the items you're auditing during the counting process.
-Once you've completed your count, you can resume sales, even if you don't have time confirm and submit the audit right away.
-The audit tool has a feature to account for any sales that happened between completing the count and
+- Stop sales of the items you're auditing until you've finished counting.
+Once you've completed your count, you can resume sales even if you don't have time confirm and submit the audit right away.
+The audit tool has a feature to automatically account for any sales that happened between completing the count and finalizing the audit.

 - The audit tool only works with files formatted as .txt (for unit-based inventory using your barcode scanner) or .csv (for weight-based inventory and hand counts).